Asbestos Types

 It is probably the most dangerous of the asbestos types.

-The asbestos fibers are very thin, allowing them to lodge in the lungs more easily.
+The asbestos fibres are very thin, allowing them to lodge in the lungs more easily.

 Crocidolite is one of the amphibole asbestos minerals.